CCDC - Asset Creation#

 Tip

-If the creation of the CCDC asset is aimed at the detection of both, forest degradation and deforestation, the Normalized Difference Fraction Index NDFI might be another suitable choice as applied by Bullock et al 2020.
-Note that this article and the NDFI are specifically tested over tropical rainforest of the Brazilian Amazon.
-Changes in other forest types might be better captured by different ratios or the color bands.
-For instance one can consider the Normalized Differenced Moisture Index NDMI when looking at Mangrove forests.
+(This article and the NDFI are specifically tested over tropical rainforest of the Brazilian Amazon.
+Changes in other forest types might be better captured by different ratios or color bands.
+For instance, one can consider the Normalized difference moisture index [NDMI] when looking at mangrove forests.)

 Tip